 For more information, please download the full workshop description below.

-Our shows always enlist the audience to sing along — but we can go even deeper into collective sound by pairing up with a local high school, college, or community choir to present a few special songs together.
-Several of our tunes have been arranged for choir by Christopher Eastburn of Boston’s Family Folk Chorale (with whom we have performed), and they are easy to learn and sing.
-In addition, we have an SATB arrangement of Rani’s setting of Crossing the Bar to share, as well as Paul Halley’s setting of Pete Seeger’s To My Old Brown Earth, which we have also performed with choirs.
-Minimal rehearsal is required if the choir can take time to learn the music in advance, and the group is always invited to open the show with a few songs of their own.
-These collaborations are incredibly energizing for everyone!
+Our shows always enlist the audience to sing along — but we also love to go deeper into collaborations by pairing up with a local high school, college, or community choir to present songs together.
+Several of our tunes have been arranged for choir by Christopher Eastburn of Boston’s Family Folk Chorale (with whom we have performed); we also often have performed Rani’s setting Crossing the Bar, as well as Paul Halley’s setting of Pete Seeger’s To My Old Brown Earth.
+Minimal rehearsal is required if a choir can take time to learn the music in advance, and the group is always invited to open the show with a few songs of their own.
+These collaborations are energizing for everyone!

 At festivals and in high school and college settings, we have presented a wide variety of interactive workshops.
 Here are some favorites.

-Harmony Singing: The band demonstrates their harmony singing and invites the audience to explore how chords are made, what feelings different intervals evoke, and what makes a good harmony singer.
+Harmony Singing: We love nothing more than four-part harmony singing!
+In this workshop we can explore how chords are made, what feelings different intervals evoke, and share our tips and tricks for harmony singing.
 This workshop culminates in a multi-part a capella rendition of Kpan Logo, a traditional Ghanaian drum rhythm.

 Song Arranging: How do you arrange a song to make it shine?
-Step by step, the band demonstrates an exploratory path to a good arrangement, discovering what works — and what doesn’t — along the way.
+Step by step, we’ll share the pathways we took to find some of our band song arrangements, discovering what works — and what doesn’t — along the way.

 Musical Conversations – the Art of Improvisation: Every musician has a unique voice, and it takes a combination of technical skill and creativity to allow an improviser to speak powerfully.
 We discuss how we practice improving our improvising skills, both technical and creative — and talk about how those lessons apply to the world beyond music.